Fundament-Software/scopes/doc/cpp_users.rst

 this, a build system is typically employed.

-In contrast, Scopes' primary execution mode is live, which means that the compiler remains on-line while the program is running, allowing the compilation of additional functions on demand, and use of other services provided by the Scopes runtime library.
-Programs are compiled transparently and cached in the background to minimize loading times.
+In contrast, Scopes' primary execution mode is live, which means that the compiler remains on-line while the program is running, permitting to compile additional functions on demand, and to use other services provided by the Scopes runtime library.
+Programs are compiled transparently and cached in the background to optimize loading times.
 This mechanism is designed to be maintenance-free.

 However, Scopes can also build object files compatible with GCC and Clang at